 UN raises concerns that Russia-Ukraine conflict will spark ‘larger-scale war’ in the world

-(PLO) – UN Secretary-General Antonio Guterres has warned that an escalation of the Russia-Ukraine conflict could lead to a war on a larger scale in the world, calling for action to eliminate war and conflict.
+(PLO) – UN Secretary-General Antonio Guterres has warned that an escalation of the Russia-Ukraine conflict might lead to a war on a larger scale in the world, calling for action to eliminate war and conflict.

 Day 6-2.
-Addressing the United Nations General Assembly (UN), UN Secretary-General Antonio Guterres warned that an escalation of the Russia-Ukraine conflict could lead to a war on a larger scale in the world, according to sheet The Guardian.
+Addressing the United Nations General Assembly (UN), UN Secretary-General Antonio Guterres warned that an escalation of the Russia-Ukraine conflict might lead to a war on a larger scale in the world, according to sheet The Guardian.

 Specifically, speaking to diplomats at the headquarters of the United Nations General Assembly in New York City (USA), Mr. Guterres said that his priorities this year are to focus more on the Russia-Ukraine conflict, address the climate crisis and control poverty.